kawanet/middleware-supertest/README.md

 ## METHODS

-See TypeScript definition
+See TypeScript declaration
 [middleware-supertest.d.ts](https://github.com/kawanet/middleware-supertest/blob/master/types/middleware-supertest.d.ts)
-for detail.
+for more detail.

 ## SEE ALSO